Women's suffrage in India

 The Commission recommended holding Round Table Conferences to discuss extending the franchise.
 With limited input from women, the report from the three Round Tables was sent to the Joint Committee of the British Parliament recommending lowering the voting age to 21, but retaining property and literacy restrictions, as well as basing women's eligibility on their marital status.
 It also provided special quotas for women and ethnic groups in provincial legislatures.
 These provisions were incorporated into the Government of India Act 1935.
 Though it extended electoral eligibility, the Act still allowed only 2.5% of the women in India to vote.
 All further action to expand suffrage was tied to the nationalist movement, which considered independence a higher priority than women's issues.
 In 1946, when the Constituent Assembly of India was elected, 15 seats went to women.
-They helped draft the new constitution and in April 1947 the Assembly agreed to the principal of universal suffrage.
+They helped draft the new constitution and in April 1947 the Assembly agreed to the principle of universal suffrage.
 Provisions for elections were adopted in July, India gained its independence from Britain in August, and voting rolls began being prepared in early 1948.
 The final provisions for franchise and elections were incorporated into the draft constitution in June 1949 and became effective on 26 January 1950, the enforcement date of the Constitution of India.